-8. .
-Ask students what new appreciation has the simulation given you for our veterans?
+9. Ask students what new appreciation has the simulation given you for our veterans?
 If they could ask three questions of a veteran from the army, navy, or air force, what would they be?

-9. Have students research more on the "Home Front" and on women's contributions during the war: the women who joined a nursing service, those who went to work in industry, and those at home.
+10. Have students research more on the "Home Front" and on women's contributions during the war: the women who joined an auxiliary military service, became nurses, those who went to work in industry, and those at home.